shubh-chawda/fin-ratio-projectile-aero/README.md

 ## 📉 3.
 The Discovery: Regime Shift

 ### Inferring the "Hidden" Variable
-By solving for $k_{eff}$ across all fin ratios, I uncovered the aerodynamic behavior hidden within the raw range data.
-The resulting curve reveals a stark **non-monotonic relationship**.
+By solving for $k_{eff}$ across all fin ratios, we uncover the aerodynamic behavior hidden within the raw range data.
+The resulting curve reveals a **non-monotonic relationship**.

-While drag generally increases with fin size (as expected due to surface area), there is a distinct **"Drag Reduction Regime"** between $L/D=0.75$ and $1.00$.
+While drag generally increases with fin size (as expected due to surface area), there is a drag reduction regime between $L/D=0.75$ and $1.00$.

 <p align="center">
   <img src="outputs/effective_drag_k_vs_fin.png" width="60%" alt="Figure 4: Effective Drag vs Fin Ratio">